Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 These align with the so-called "time-saving" trend and are likely to grow in prominence within digital audio content services.

 Radio stations are also advancing new initiatives.
-In July 2023, five major Tokyo metropolitan radio stations launched a proof-of-concept experiment for "TRA (Targeting Radio AD)".
-This aims to transform radio advertising into data-driven, programmatic mass advertising by utilizing data from Video Research Ltd. and radiko.
+In July 2023, five major Tokyo metropolitan radio stations launched a proof-of-concept experiment for "TRA (Targeting Radio AD)."
+This aims to transform radio advertising into data-driven, programmatic mass advertising by leveraging Video Research Ltd.'s proprietary data and radiko's data for radio/radiko ad sales.

-This pilot tests sales based on estimated listener numbers, moving away from traditional sales by spot count.
-While similar initiatives for programmatic advertising sales have been announced in TV and outdoor/transportation advertising, this collaboration among five stations is noteworthy for its focus on enhancing radio's value.
+This pilot verifies sales based on estimated listener numbers, moving away from traditional sales by spot count.
+While similar sales initiatives oriented towards programmatic advertising have been announced for TV and outdoor/transportation ads, this effort is noteworthy for being a joint pilot by five companies, aiming to enhance the value of radio as a medium.

 The station's initiatives, including integration with the internet and adoption of cutting-edge technology, are drawing significant attention.